Hamlet on the Holodeck: Synopsis

-Hamlet on the Holodeck is made of an introduction and four parts, in which Murray examines storytelling mediums.
+Hamlet on the Holodeck is made of an introduction and four parts, in which Murray examines storytelling media.
 In part one, "A New Medium for Storytelling", Murray examines the use of the holodeck as it first appeared in Star Trek: The Next Generation and the holonovel Janeway Lambda One, which was used by Starfleet Captain Kathryn Janeway from Star Trek: Voyager as an escape from her responsibilities.
 Murray states that this illustrates the future of storytelling and that the holodeck is "an optimistic technology for exploring inner life."
 She also examines works that have multiple stories within a single story described as a multiform story and identifies four essential properties of digital media: procedural, participatory, spatial, and encyclopedic.

 In part 2, "The Aesthetics of the Medium", Murray examines immersive experiences, which she describes as fragile and easily disrupted.
 She also explores agency, which she defines as "the satisfying power to take meaningful action and see the results of our decisions and choices" and the ability of technology to transform anything digital.
 In the following parts, "Procedural Authorship" and "New Beauty, New Truth", Murray discusses the impact of users being able to interact with a multiform plot, which she feels are more appealing and satisfying in the new digital environment.
 She also examines technology via chatbots such as Julia and the possible future of the cyberdrama and its many formats.